droge91/Usr0Challenges/README.md

 - **OSI/**, **other_category/**, etc.:
   Each category folder holds subfolders for each challenge (`challenge_one`, `challenge_two`, etc.), which contain images or files needed for that challenge.
-  Images will be included in the embed while other filetypes will be added as download links above it.
+  Images will be included in the embed while other filetypes will be included in the embed as hyperlinks.

 ---